nexiality/documentation/release/nexial-core-v4.3.changelog.md

   - added screen recording as videos in execution report.
   - added web service summary and detail logs in execution report for interactive analysis
   - fresh redesign of execution summary for improved dashboard view.
+- reduce log severity from ERROR to WARN for side-effect or triggered down errors.

 ### [Batch Files](../userguide/BatchFiles)